- Knowledge Exchange

 - News and Events

-The Co-Lab Peru project has three themes:
+The Co-Lab Peru project focused on these three themes:

 54% of the 864 program participants were women.
 Gender was an integral theme throughout the duration of the project, including making women’s concerns on matters such as gender-based violence, women’s economic rights, and women’s participation in decision-making more visible.
 Gender perspectives on mining impacts and priorities have also been integrated into all Co-Lab research projects.
 This included evaluation of the policies and institutional frameworks, governance structures, and participatory practices in order to identify gaps and leading practices for improving gender equality and access to benefits in mining regions and related activities.

 Improving the governance and implementation of the Environmental Impact Assessment (EIA) framework was a key focus of CIRDI’s CoLab Peru program.
 The project team was working with SENACE, the newly constituted public agency, part of the Peruvian Ministry of Environment, responsible for the revision and approval of EIAs for all nationwide public, private and mixed investment projects, including mining.